 In this space, we summarize and report on the status of other current or recent other grant clusters/programs to contribute to our ongoing learning.
 Reports will be added here as they are completed and/or updated.

-Between 2006 and 2012, MMT will have granted approximately $2 million to a group of organizations working in concert to preserve the rich biodiversity of Oregon’s territorial sea for the benefit of coastal communities and all Oregonians.
-Grantees include Oregon Ocean (through Audubon Society of Portland), Oceana, COMPASS (through Oregon State University), Surfrider Foundation, Pew Charitable Trusts, and the Oregon Department of Fish and Wildlife.
+Beginning in 2006, Meyer made a series of grants totalling $2.7 million to a group of organizations working in concert to preserve the rich biodiversity of Oregon’s territorial sea for the benefit of coastal communities and all Oregonians.
+Grantees include Oregon Ocean, Oceana, COMPASS (through Oregon State University), Surfrider Foundation and the Oregon Department of Fish and Wildlife.

-Since 2006, the MMT-funded groups have worked to promote the use of ecosystem-based management in Oregon’s marine management, including:
+Since 2006, the Meyer-funded groups have worked to promote the use of ecosystem-based management in Oregon’s marine management, including:

-In addition to existing programs, MMT historically offered a number of targeted programs that no longer operate.
+In addition to existing programs, Meyer historically offered a number of targeted programs that no longer operate.

 1984-86 10 grants for $2,148,327